MohamadYusuf/WebRx-Site/docs/message-bus.md

 ---
 # The Message-Bus

-Like many other MVVM frameworks, ReactiveUI includes an implementation of the *Message-Bus* pattern.
+Like many other MVVM frameworks, WebRx includes an implementation of the *Message-Bus* pattern.
 This allows you to send and recieve messages between different parts of the code without them directly accessing each other.

 ## Usage